SIBarcodeNetwork/ReadtheDocsMaster/Docs/exporting_metadata.rst

 Exporting Sequence Metadata in TSV format
 ==========================================

-In Geneious Prime, gather all assemblies or consensus sequences from which metadata will be exported into a local folder.
+In Geneious Prime, gather all assembled contigs or consensus sequences from which metadata will be exported into a local folder.

 Make sure the most up-to-date FIMS and LIMS metadata are associated with the sequences.
 To do this, follow the instructions on the :ref:`Annotating_FIMS_LIMS-link` page to annotate the sequence files with the current GEOME FIMS and Biocode LIMS data.